 - Botanical Garden of the University of Coimbra

 We begin today with the remarkable Roman archaeological site at Conimbriga.
 Here we shall see some of the most-beautiful mosaic pavements preserved in situ in all of Europe.
 This site is still being excavated and continues to reveal treasures of ancient Portugal.
 We walk the Roman streets past houses and public buildings that give an indication of the importance and wealth of this Roman province.

 We then drive to nearby Coimbra which was taken from the Muslims in 872, returned to Islam between 987 and 1064, and became capital of Portugal between 1139 (when Afonso Henriques was crowned) and 1385.
 It was the seat of Portugal’s only university a number of times between 1308 and 1537, after which it became its permanent home (until the Republic).
 The city is made up of a lower and upper town.
-In the upper town, or old city, we visit the Botanical garden as well as the Museu Nacional de Machado de Castro, then sections of the old university, of which the most imposing part is the University Library, a magnificent High Baroque ensemble in the ‘Joâo Quinto’ style (1716-1728) – note: Library visit is subject to confirmation closer to the date.
+In the upper town, or old city, we visit the Botanical garden as well as the Museu Nacional de Machado de Castro, then sections of the old university, of which the most imposing part is the University Library, a magnificent High Baroque ensemble in the ‘Joâo Quinto’ style (1716-1728).
 We shall also visit the Romanesque Old Cathedral, one of the finest Romanesque churches in Portugal (founded c.1162), with an elaborate Gothic retable (c.1508) and a cloister (1218) in the Cistercian style.
 (Overnight Coimbra, Hotel Quinta das Lágrimas) BD

 Guimarães - 2 nights